 - acquire automobile contracts;

 - · fund overcollateralization in warehouse credit facilities and securitizations;

 - pay securitization fees and expenses;

-- · fund spread accounts in connection with securitizations;
+- fund spread accounts in connection with securitizations;

-- satisfy working capital requirements and pay operating expenses;
+- · satisfy working capital requirements and pay operating expenses;

-- pay taxes; and
+- · pay taxes; and

 - pay interest expense.

-We have to date matched our liquidity needs to our available sources of funding by reducing our acquisition of new automobile contracts, at times to merely nominal levels.
+Historically we have matched our liquidity needs to our available sources of funding by reducing our acquisition of new automobile contracts, at times to merely nominal levels.
 There can be no assurance that we will continue to be successful with that strategy.